clearing up the confusion on cataracts

 In the medical and veterinary community, cataracts are classified as either primary or secondary.
 Primary cataracts have no underlying cause.
-These include cataracts that are congenital (that is to say that the pet is born with them), hereditary (in the family line) or age-related.
-In young or purebred dogs, most cataracts have a genetic basis - a great reason to protect your best friends from a young age with a pet insurance plan from Petplan, which can cover congenital and hereditary conditions such as cataracts.
+These include those that are congenital (that is to say that the pet is born with them), hereditary (in the family line) or age-related.
+In young or purebred dogs, most have a genetic basis - a great reason to protect your best friends from a young age with a pet insurance policy from Petplan, since it can cover hereditary conditions.

-Secondary causes for cataracts are numerous.
-They are caused by disease processes which lead to cataracts, such as retinal diseases, chronic uveitis, trauma to the lens, dislocation of the lens and diabetes.
+Secondary causes, on the other paw, are numerous.
+They are caused by disease processes, such as retinal diseases, chronic uveitis, trauma to the lens, dislocation of the lens and diabetes.
 Most diabetic dogs will eventually develop cataracts.

 This is an easy one.
 Are the cataracts congenital (meaning that the pet is born with them)?
 If not, is the patient young or old?
 If the patient is young, the cataract is described as juvenile.
 If the patient is old, the cataract is described as senile.
 Senile cataracts are fairly common, just as they are in older humans.